spryker-sdk/sdk/README.md

 ## Installation

-- composer require `spryker-sdk/spryker-sdk`
+- ensure docker & docker-compose is installed
-- nano ~/.bashrc
+- Download the `install.sh` from the latest release at https://github.com/spryker-sdk/sdk/releases
-- add alias spryker-sdk='php {path to sdk}/bin/console'
+- run `install.sh </path/to/install/sdk/in>`
-- source ~/.bashrc
+- echo "add alias spryker-sdk='</path/to/install/sdk/in>/bin/spryker-sdk.sh'" >> ~/.bashrc

 ## Update
-composer update `spryker-sdk/spryker-sdk`
+- @todo auto update for sdk in spryker-sdk.sh

 ## Getting started